-Playcentre Aotearoa’s strategy for growth is laid out in the following six big rocks.
-Each rock is essential as we journey towards Ki te pae tawhiti (distant horizons).
-As we bound from rock to rock on our journey, the first four rocks are contingent upon the rock before and ensure a safe crossing to fertile land for Playcentre’s future growth.
+Our strategy for growth has been laid out in the six big rocks.
+Each rock has been essential as we journey towards Ki te pae tawhiti (distant horizons).
+As we bound from rock to rock on our journey, the first four rocks have been contingent upon the rock before to ensure a safe crossing to fertile land for Playcentre’s future growth.

 Centres across Aotearoa need to come together as one, to resolve issues that arose from the amalgamation of 32 Playcentre Associations in 2019.
 Centres choosing to come across to a new model means that centre whānau are protected against liability.
 This will also bring together all our collective resources that we need to move forward as an organisation together.
 This will realise the original purpose of the 2019 amalgamation.